 Dads, which makes you happier?

--the child who asks expecting a yes, with cheerful shiny eyes—and to which you must, at least for the time being, say no to the child for their own good; and your child accepts the no in loving full trust of your goodness…yet smiling persists in desire.
+-The child who asks expecting a yes, with cheerful shiny eyes—and to which you must, at least for the time being, say no for their own good; and your child accepts the no in loving full trust of your goodness…yet smiling persists in desire.

--or the child who, moping, half-mumbles a request while muttering ‘I know you’re gonna say No, cause you’re mean, nasty, grumpy and cheap…’
+-Or the child who, moping, half-mumbles a request, muttering “I know you’re gonna say No, cause you’re mean, nasty, grumpy and cheap…”

 I watched this, wondering…a bit preposterous?
 Presumptuous?
 Theologically unsound?
 Materialistic?
-Not to mention unlikely: over 2,000 attendees with multiple raffle tickets—and to boot, she won several drawings through the weekend!
+Not to mention unlikely: over 2,000 attendees with multiple raffle tickets—and to boot, Michelle won several runner-up drawings throughout the weekend!

 At the end of the conference, four tickets drawn.
-One’s was Mel!!
+One was Michelle’s!!

 Up on stage, four contestants for one grand prize.

-…did I mention Mel is a professional dancer, choreographer, teacher?
+…did I mention Michelle is a professional dancer, choreographer, teacher?

-Music on, and predictably, Mel was blazing glory while the other three contestants looked like they were swatting flies.
-Audience vote by applause, the first two got ‘golf claps’, Mel got raucous endorsement—….and inexplicably, the fourth contestant got an even louder round of applause!
-Number four won the chair, daughter Mel lost the raffle.
+Music on, Michelle was blazing glory while the other three contestants looked like they were swatting flies.
+Audience vote by applause, the first two got ‘golf claps’, Michelle got raucous endorsement—and inexplicably, the fourth contestant, who sucked as a dancer, got an even louder round of applause!
+Number four won the chair, daughter Michelle lost the raffle.

 How could this be?!? (now I was emotionally involved—hurt, stunned, sputtering mad).
 That was HER chair!
 She was robbed!
 God, how could you do this???

-After a bit, we calmed down, began praying, drew close to God, and here’s what we all felt he said:
+We calmed down after a bit, began praying, drew close to God, and here’s what we all felt he said:

-“Mel, I’m so proud of your faith!
+In so many words: “Michelle, I’m so proud of your faith!
 You’re my daughter and I LOVE you so much that I demonstrated it to you tonight by putting you up on stage, against all odds, in a position of incontrovertible VICTORY: a dance contest!!
 Proof enough!
-But darling daughter, I have other plans for that chair…and we both know: if you want that chair badly enough, you can earn the money to buy one.”
+But darling daughter, I have other plans for that chair…and we both know if you want that chair badly enough, you can earn the money to buy one.”

 Turns out the person who won the chair is a therapist.
 She will be using the chair in her practice.

-Did Mel get the sense that God Loves her?
+Did Michelle get the sense that God Loves her?
 Not instantaneously, but ultimately,Yes.

-…perhaps more thrilling was that God got the sense that Mel loves HIM!
+…And maybe more thrilling: God got the sense that Michelle loves HIM!

 Q: How can you be confident you’re supposed to persist?